Dire Wraith: Return of the Wraiths

 A salvaged Dire Wraith ship is used as a Moscow headquarters for the Russian superheroes of the Winter Guard.
 Fantasma was revealed to have been a Dire Wraith Queen in Darkstar & the Winter Guard #2.

 In the 2011 Annihilators miniseries, a team of Skrulls try to bring back Wraithworld and its population, intending to empower them and use them as a weapon to reform the Skrull Empire.
 The Wraith's Queen Volx and the Galadorians both are manipulated into setting this up, and the Annihilators find that Wraithworld has to be brought back to reality to balance out the unleashed Dark Sun.
-The Silver Surfer discovers that Volx has actually been driven insane by an empathic link to Wraithworld in Limbo.
+The Silver Surfer discovers that Volx has been driven insane by an empathic link to Wraithworld in Limbo.
 When the Annihilators arrive there, the team is horrified to find out that after generations in Limbo, the surviving Dire Wraiths are a disease-ridden, half-starved people in constant anguish and most of them are suicidal.

 The Dire Wraiths later appear as a member of the Universal Inhumans alongside the Badoon, Centaurians, and the Kymellians.